vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 ## **Multivariate normal random variables:**

-My undersatnding - a vector of random variables which following a random distribution.
+My undersatnding - a vector of random variables which is following a random distribution.
 The value of the random variables is not known and these random variables denote different property of on statistical unit - one person or one country,etc.
 Here for each LTLA(1 statistical unit) a vector with l-1 random variables that denotes parameter for each of the l-1 lineage forms the multivariate normal variables.